-The good thing was, there was finally and explanation for my physical problems.
-The bad thing was that explanation was a diagnosis of Friedreich’s Ataxia (FA).
-Incurable, life altering, likely terminal.
-I was in the seventh grade, all life was ahead of me, dreams to fulfill, and now it was supposed to stop, to take a backseat to managing my illness.
+The good thing was, there was finally an explanation for my physical problems.
+The bad thing was that the explanation was a diagnosis of Friedreich’s Ataxia (FA).
+Incurable, life-altering, likely terminal.
+I was in the seventh grade, all life was ahead of me, dreams to fulfill, and now it was supposed to stop, to take a backseat to manage my illness.
 I was expected to stop dreaming.
 To sit at home and wait for the inevitable loss of movement, and independence.
 I was angry, in denial about what this diagnosis would mean to my future.
 My Dad wanted me to quit school.
-He couldn’t see any reason for me to “waste” any of my time on an education I would never be able to use.
+He couldn’t see any reason for me to “waste” any of my time on education I would never be able to use.
 I fought back.
 School was my salvation.
 A place where I could prove that there was more to me than this illness.
 A place where I could be known for something, something that mattered.

 Before FA, I had this perfect image of what my life was supposed to be, and after FA finding the pieces of that image torn and scattered throughout the rubble of a destructive tornado.
 As much as I have hated this diagnosis and what it did to my fantasy of a healthy, productive life, I have come to find value and purpose through the experiences that have come my way as a byproduct of my illness.
 I always wanted my life to be one of purpose, wanting to make a difference for others.
 That goal wasn’t going to be reached in the way I had dreamed, but I determined that it was going to happen.

 others facing trying circumstances and point them to a better outcome.
 I am not going to lie or sugarcoat my life with FA.
 It’s hard.
 On some days the pain and uncertainty are overwhelming.
 It has robbed me of so many precious things, and precious time I will never get back.
-I can live in regret, and anger about my circumstances, or I can take life by the horns and fight back.
+I can live in regret, and anger about my circumstances or I can take life by the horns and fight back.
 I can shut myself in my room and wait for the outcome, or I can step up to the plate and hit the ball.
 Maybe I can hit a home run.
 Maybe I can see another person struggling with a devastating diagnosis look at my life, and say “if she can do it, so can I.” Maybe I can be the voice of those who society chooses not to see and value.
-Maybe I can prove our value and worth, through dignity, determination and hard work.
+Maybe I can prove our value and worth, through dignity, determination, and hard work.
 I can fight back and fight through whatever comes my way.
 Because the alternative is to waste this most precious gift of life.
 FA is my biggest challenge in life, but it’s also the biggest blessing in my life!

 "Creating smiles for people, even through their storms, trials, and tribulations, is the best thing in the world."